Tracing Moral Foundations in Large Language Models: Steering: Implementation Details and Extended Analysis

 \paragraph{Steering conditions.} We evaluate two steering granularities by varying the choice of $\vec{v}_{\text{steer}}$.
 In \textbf{macro-steering}, we steer along the (debiased) foundation vector $\vec{v}_{k}$ from Section~\ref{methods:vector} to test whether the global moral direction is sufficient to induce targeted behavioral change.
 In \textbf{micro-steering}, we steer along a single SAE feature direction $\mathbf{d}_i$ from Section~\ref{methods:SAE} to test whether specific sparse mechanisms can produce comparable effects with finer control.
+All steering experiments use the MFV-derived foundation vectors established in Section~\ref{methods:vector}, identical to those validated against ecological Reddit-labeled content in Section~\ref{sec:geometry}; no re-fitting or instrument-specific tuning is performed for steering.

 \paragraph{Intervention site and layers.} Let $\mathcal{L}_{\text{steer}}$ denote a small set of upper layers chosen based on strong foundation separability in projection analyses on a held-out development set (Section~\ref{methods:projection}).
 During autoregressive decoding, at each generated token $t$ and each layer $\ell \in \mathcal{L}_{\text{steer}}$, we intervene on the residual stream as